 Experience.
 Integrity.
 Compassion.

 At The Law Office of Claudia I. Pringles, PLLC, we provide the legal services, support and guidance you need to protect yourself, your legacy, and your loved ones.
-With a full range of Legacy Planning services, including Estate Planning, Special Needs Planning, Probate, and Trustee Services, we deliver personalized, expert attention along with invaluable legal advice.
+With a full range of Legacy Planning services, including Estate Planning, Special Needs Planning, Probate, Elder Law, Medicaid Planning, and Trustee Services, we deliver personalized, expert attention along with invaluable legal advice.
 Get the priceless peace of mind that can only come from having a clear, solid plan in place.
 Because your loved ones are counting on you.
 And you can count on us.

 Estate Planning